davidgs/intiial-state-C/Readme.md

     int stream_event(char *access_key, char *bucket_key, char *json);

 Both functions return 0 on success or 1 on failure.
 Libcurl will print out error messages for you.

+##Adding to your project

+Just add
+    #include "initial-sate.h"

+to your C code and make sure that your Makefile compiles initial-state.c to initial-state.o, adds that .o file to your final executable, and adds
+    -lcurl
+to the LIBS at compile time.

+##License

+There is none.
+This code is free to anyone for anything.
+Bugs and all.
+I will not be responsible for failures, pay raises, or world domination as a result of using this code.

+But you can send me money if you want.